chef/automate/components/docs-chef-io/content/automate/ha_healthcheck.md

 {{< note >}}

-- Frontend patch will be applied to all nodes where are Postgresql and OpenSearch changes will be applied to only one node.
+- Frontend patch will be applied to all nodes where are PostgreSQL and OpenSearch changes will be applied to only one node.
 - After patching, some services will go restart.
 So the health status will take up to 2 minutes to show healthy.

 {{< /note >}}